lliehu/reactive-l10n-test-react-mobx/README.md

 ## TODO

+1. Add automatic language selection based on user agent.
-1. Clean up App.js.
+2. Clean up App.js.
 Perhaps divide it to multiple components?
-2. Message log
+3. Message log
-3. All the other functionality present in the Vue.js version.
+4. All the other functionality present in the Vue.js version.
-4. Check that this works with Docker.
+5. Check that this works with Docker.

 ## Some other stuff below